 Bioself Technology, the makers of Sensate and our cohort company, have successfully closed their pre-seed round, above the target of $1m.

-Before we jumped into the interview and in case you don’t know, Sensate is a first-to market, palm-sized, pebble-like device that can be used by anyone to improve mental wellbeing and build stress resilience with a 10-minute daily session.
+Sensate is a first-to market, palm-sized, pebble-like device that can be used by anyone to improve mental wellbeing and build stress resilience with a 10-minute daily session.

-1. Anna, How would you summarize this funding experience?
+How would you summarize this funding experience?

 Firstly, assess what impact this has had both on your business, particularly its positioning and strategy, as well as the funding landscape.
 A lot has shifted which has been devastating in some areas but opened new opportunities in others.
 Expect a longer time to close, manage cash very closely and all that… Secondly, meeting on zoom is different.
 I had to change how I pitch and be a lot more deliberate about how to connect with people, something that was more natural to me when meeting in person.
 Building relationships remotely requires extra communication and clarity.
 Better to over-communicate, the extra effort shows and makes a difference.

 I have mainly gained a lot more experience due to the sheer number of investors I have pitched to in this round.
 A lot.
 To take this to a personal level, when I raised money some years ago I knew I didn’t have the same background as the silicon valley community I was pitching to and I tried to ‘fit in’ to their culture, it was more of a performance.
-This time I am more comfortable and want the investors to understand who I am, as well as my co-founder and the business; if it’s not a match, it’s of mutual benefit that we don’t partner.
+This time I am more comfortable and want investors to understand who I am, as well as my co-founder and the business; if it’s not a match, it’s of mutual benefit that we don’t partner.
 So I have enjoyed the fundraise a lot more and it has been an absolute pleasure meeting all the investors, whether they invested or not.

-4. How will that money serve Sensate purpose and development?
+How will that money serve Sensate’s growth?